semgrep/semgrep-docs/src/components/procedure/_platform-add-repo.md

 1. Ensure you are signed in to Semgrep Cloud Platform.
 2. Click **[Projects](https://semgrep.dev/orgs/-/projects)** on the left sidebar.
 3. Optional: For **GitHub Actions**.
 If you do not see the repository you want to add, adjust [GitHub Application's Repository Access](https://github.com/settings/installations) configuration.
-See [Detecting GitHub repositories](#detecting-github-repositories) for more information.
+See [Detect GitHub repositories](#detect-github-repositories) for more information.
 4. Click **Scan new project**, and then click **Run scan in CI**.
 5. Select which CI provider for Semgrep to integrate with.
 6. Follow the instructions displayed on Semgrep Cloud Platform page for your particular CI provider.